kanekosh/OpenAeroStruct/_sources/aerostructural_wingbox_walkthrough.rst.txt

 The `point_mass_locations` coordinates are in the global frame.
 The loads caused by the point masses are transferred to the structural nodes based on the nodes' proximity to the point masses (using an inverse-distance approach).
 We then compute the actual `W0` value by summing the `point_masses` and `W0_without_point_masses`.
+We multiply the sum of `point_masses` by 2 because we are using symmetry.
 Thus, the `W0` value used in subsequent components includes the point masses, reserve fuel weight, and all weights of the aircraft except the wing structural mass and computed fuel burn.
 We add `point_masses` and `point_mass_locations` using `indep_var_comp` so that they can be changed during optimization (although they are not in this example).